learn-co-curriculum/node-modules-core/README.md

 This code is only for Unix-like systems (Linux, Mac OS X, etc.) and for Windows you would have to write a different parser.
 Do you realize that every time you want to access a file you would need something like this?
 Probably you won't copy/paste the code, but have a module.
 If you need this module so often maybe it's a good idea to make it part of the system?
 That's why creators of Node, packaged this path parser and other utilities and libraries that are likely to be used in most Node projects together into the platform itself.
 These packaged modules called core modules.

-Even more so, more complex core modules like `net` (networking module) depend on a simpler core modules like `path`.
+Even more so, more complex core modules like `net` (networking module for creating servers) depend on a simpler core modules like `path`.

 This lesson will cover the usage of the core Node modules.
 Also, we'll list the main core modules which will be useful during this course.